rday45/flask-web-server/README.md

 http://127.0.0.1:5000/auth/users/<int:id>

-method = DELETE
+Method = DELETE

-this endpoint will allow you to delete a user with the id specified at the end of the url. replace <int:id> with the actual id value.
+This endpoint will allow you to delete a user with the id specified at the end of the url. replace <int:id> with the actual id value.
 A user must be an authorised admin user to delete a specific user.

-if successful, in this example user with the id 2 is deleted, you will receive the following response:
+If successful, in this example user with the id 2 is deleted, you will receive the following response:

 ```JSON
 {